czhang-fm/3SF-application/Readme.md

 *Give us a bit of info and include relevant links, if available!
 Please provide other projects or research papers (ideally public and/or open source), engagements or other types of proof that your team has the necessary experience to undertake the project you are applying for.*

+Chenyi Zhang (PhD in Computer Science) has contributed in defining security properties and a fast confirmation rule (https://arxiv.org/abs/2405.00549) for the current Ethereum consensus protocol (Gasper).
+In the past he worked on static program analysis in Java, security protocol verification, and information flow security in various semantic models.

+Thanh-Hai Tran (PhD in Computer Science) has worked on formal verification of the Distributed Validator protocol in Dafny and the model checking of the Ethereum consensus protocol in TLA+.
+He is a co-inventor of the 3SF Ethereum consensus protocol.

+Xilong Zhuo is a PhD candidate in Computer Science.
+His current research topic is formal verification of security protocols.

 *Any links for us to review?
 E.g. research papers, blog posts, etc.*

 ## Methodology